Wielding/WieldingLocation/README.md

 ql doc "$($env:USERPROFILE)\Documents"
 ```

+NOTE:  Alias values are case sensitive when it comes to tab autocompletion.
+It would be best if alias names where kept to lower case for ease of use.
+I thought I had a fix for that but so far it does not seem to work.

 3. Now that you have added a location you can jump to your documents folder from wherever you are in your filesystem by simply typing the name of the alias after the `ql` alias.
 The command will use tab completion with the names from your saved locations

 ```powershell